La Gloria Cubana (cigar)

 La Gloria Cubana is the name of two premium cigar brands, one produced on the island of Cuba for Habanos SA, the Cuban state-owned tobacco company, and the other produced in the Dominican Republic by El Credito Cigar Company for General Cigar Company, now a subsidiary of Swedish Match.
 La Gloria Cubana was sold to General Cigar Company by Ernesto Perez-Carrillo in 1999 for an undisclosed sales price.

 History

 The La Gloria Cubana brand was created in 1885 by the Sociedad Cabañas y Castro, then bought twenty years later in 1905 by José F. Rocha, who manufactured the brand from his factory at 364 Miguel Street in Havana.
 After Rocha died in 1954, the Cifuentes family bought both La Gloria Cubana and Bolivar from Rocha's former company.
 Production was moved to the Partagás Factory, where it's still produced today, and became very popular as an export brand.

-After the Revolution, it seems that production of La Gloria Cubana ceased for several years, until around 1965 when the brand was apparently resurrected at the Partagás Factory.
+After the Revolution, the brand and factory were seized and stolen by the new Castro regime and new communist government.
+They stopped production of La Gloria Cubana for several years, until around 1965 when the brand was apparently resurrected at the old Partagás Factory.
 It is produced in smaller quantities than other brands and maintains its popularity with connoisseurs, the Médaille d'Or No. 2 is a particularly prized vitola.

 La Gloria Cubana also produces two machine-made cigarillos: the Mini and the Purito.